 They say that the best creativity often comes from the darkest places.
 That’s certainly been the case in the history of music.
 Now the rise of Trump, executive orders and the looming threat of Brexit appears to have awoken a new breed of protesting music makers and concerned citizens.
 Step forward The Daydream Club, with the release of their new album Ambient Project // Sound Asleep, we are reminded that protest doesn’t have to be ugly or loud.

-The Daydream Club are a band that make a habit of re-inventing themselves.
+The Daydream Club are a band that makes a habit of re-inventing themselves.
 Never afraid to explore new sounds, their latest release “Ambient Project // Sound Asleep” is no exception.
 With this album we see the duo step away from the limitations of a traditional “band” setup and embrace the freedoms reserved for the likes of cinematic composers.

 The inspiration for the project is born from the duo reflecting on world affairs, climate change, equality, human rights and asking themselves the difficult question; with the world in its current state, would I be happy to pass it on to my children?